 The entire resource is classified as Inferred, based on the Qualified Person's experience with similar porphyry copper deposits elsewhere, especially in PNG.
 This takes into account a number of factors, including data distribution, the continuity of geology and metal grades including variography, the QAQC data, the quality of the density data and sampling method and core recoveries.
-It is also assumed that the deposit will be mined by a bulk mining method, e.g. open pit or block caving.
+It is also assumed that the deposit will be mined by a bulk mining method eg open pit or block caving.
 The Mineral Resources reported in this section have been classified under the 2014 CIM Definition Standards for Mineral Resources and Mineral Reserves.
-The Mineral Resources have been reported using a gold equivalent ("AuEq") cut off grade, see Table 1-1.
+The Mineral Resources have been reported using a gold equivalent ("AuEq") cut off grade.